Introducing one of our volunteer dance reviewers, Jazmine Watts-Moast:

 I graduated from Falmouth University in 2016 with a BA (Hons) in dance and performance.
 Since graduating I have been pursuing a dance career as a freelance dance practitioner teaching and performing within the South West of England.

 Review of The Rising | Heather Walrond Company

 by Jazmine Watts-Moast

-Wednesday 17 October 2018 at The House, Plymouth University.
+Wednesday 17 October 2018 at The Arts Institute, University of Plymouth

 3 words that I would use to describe Heather Walrond Company’s ‘The Rising’ are exhilarating, powerful and passionate.